 5 Strategies for Keeping the Dream Alive

-Let’s talk about those fabulous personal and business goals you set a few weeks ago in honor of the new year.
+Let’s talk about those fabulous personal and business goals you set this year.
 Did you stop week one or are you still going strong?

 Checking in with a journal and a human